PratikKunapuli/AerialManipulation/rl/README.md

 python train_rslrl.py --task Isaac-Crazyflie-Hover-v0 --num_envs 4096 agent.num_steps_per_env=64 --experiment_name test_ctbr env.control_mode="CTBR"
 ```

+Example training script for SLURM is provided in `run_job.bash`.
+Partition name, QOS, etc. may need to be changed.

 # Evaluating Policies
 The script `eval_rslrl.py` is used to evaluate pre-trained policies and baseline GC implementations.
 - The task must be specified with `--task {TASK_NAME}`